 Descriptions of the Services are provided below.
 As we are constantly changing and improving our Services, we may add or remove functionalities or features, and we may suspend or stop a Service altogether at any time, in our sole discretion.
 We believe that you own your data and preserving your access to such data is important.
 If we discontinue a Service, where reasonably possible, we will give you reasonable advance notice and a chance to get information out of that Service.
 All Services are subject to our network management practices.
 Please note that the features of the Services may not be the same as the features of the services offered by our suppliers.

-If you have multiple devices associated with your Project Fi number, your unlimited calling and texting capabilities may be limited to your Talk & Text Device.
+If you have multiple devices associated with your Google Fi number, your unlimited calling and texting capabilities may be limited to your calls & texts Device.

-*The 135+ Supported Countries are those countries where Project Fi makes its Services available for use when you are traveling in those countries.
-Over time, we may include additional countries within 135+ Supported Countries.
+*The Supported Countries and Territories are those countries where Google Fi makes its Services available for use when you are traveling in those countries.
+Over time, we may include additional countries within the Supported Countries and Territories.
 We may also remove countries at any time.
-We provide a list of the 135+ Supported Countries on the Project Fi Website.
+We provide a list of the Supported Countries and Territories on the Google Fi Website.

 Data Usage.
 Data usage includes web browsing, application usage, downloading content (like applications, games, etc.), ringtones and similar activities.
 If applications running in the background use your data connection, such usage will be accounted as part of your data usage.
 Data usage is available to you as follows:

-If your data usage in the United States exceeds the amount that you have prepaid, we will charge you for data you have used in 1 MB increments.
+We will charge you for data you have used in 1 MB increments.
+With Bill Protection, we will not charge you for data usage beyond certain amounts, which depend on the number of users in your plan.
+Users who exceed a specified amount of data usage (across all their devices) will have their data speeds slowed for the remainder of their billing cycle, unless they opt out and choose to be charged for additional data usage.
 For data usage in countries other than the United States, you will be charged for data you use on per MB basis.
 The applicable rate per MB may vary by country.
 Charges will appear in the international section of your bill.

 International Calling.
-Wi-Fi calling to the United States is included as part of the Fi Basics without an additional fee.
+Wi-Fi calling to the United States is included as part of calls & texts without an additional fee.
 All other calls between two different countries (such as cellular calls placed between the United States and another country and Wi-Fi calls between non-US countries) will be charged on a rate per minute basis.
 Calls will be rounded up to the nearest minute.
 The applicable rates vary per country.

-We will provide information about our usage fees and rates on the Project Fi Website or the Project Fi Application.
+We will provide information about our usage fees and rates on the Google Fi Website or the Google Fi Application.
 The details, prices, and allowances of the Services may change at any time.
 The type of fees that you incur will vary depending on the Services you choose to use.

 We charge three different types of usage fees for the Services:

 Monthly Recurring Fees.
-Some Services, like the Fi Basics, are available for a monthly recurring fee.
+Some Services, like calls & texts, are available for a monthly recurring fee.
 For any Services with a recurring monthly fee, those fees must be paid in advance of the month in which you will receive the Services.
 If a monthly recurring fee for a Service that you have subscribed to is changed, the change will be effective at the next billing cycle, and you will receive notification of the pending change.